 Inside, the e-Motion will feature a 10.25-inch fully digital instrument cluster, Level 2.5 autonomous driving functionality and IoT features.
 The C-segment electric SUV, as per AutoHerald, will have a range of over 400 km and driven by a single motor.

 ‘MESMA’ power for the Mahindra eXUV300 & Ssangyong E100

 Ssangyong started testing its electric SUV prototypes in 2019.
-Believed to be powered by Mahindra’s MESMA electric architecture, a prototype was spotted earlier this year at Alice Springs, Australia by a WhichCar reader.
-In India, the Mahindra eXUV300 will be the first car to be built on the MESMA architecture, which was shown at the Auto Expo 2020 as a near-production concept car.
+Powered by Mahindra’s MESMA electric architecture, a prototype was spotted by a WhichCar reader at Alice Springs, Australia last year.
+In India, the Mahindra eXUV300 will be the first car to be built on the MESMA architecture, which was shown at the Auto Expo 2020 as a near-production concept.

 Ssangyong is also working on a dedicated EV architecture that will launch in 2024, and support 3-4 SUVs in the C- and D-Segment in the second half of this decade.
-The Auto Express report states that Ssangyong will also introduce an electric version of the regular Tivoli in the meantime, the car that is modified and sold in India as the XUV300.
+The British media report stated that Ssangyong will also introduce an electric version of the regular Tivoli in the meantime, the car that is modified and sold in India as the Mahindra XUV300.

-Back home, Dr Pawan Goenka, MD of Mahindra & Mahindra has said the company will be launching the eXUV300 in the middle of 2021 and the car will be made available in two range options – standard and long-range.
-The standard range of eXUV300 will offer a range of over 370 km in a single charge and will be competing against Tata Nexon EV.
-Mahindra will be positioning the long-range eXUV300 as a cheaper alternative to the Hyundai Kona and MG ZS EV which are CKD imports.
+Back home, Dr Pawan Goenka, MD of Mahindra & Mahindra has confirmed the company will be launching the eXUV300 by early 2022 and sell it in two range options – standard and long-range.
+The eXUV300 will provide a range of 375 km in a single charge and compete against the Tata Nexon EV.
+Mahindra will position the long-range eXUV300 as a cheaper alternative to the Hyundai Kona and MG ZS EV which are CKD imports.